UPDATE : 2023/05/12

 It is required to apply for ESTA and receive “authorization approved” status to travel to the U.S. without a visa, even for just a few days.
-After completing your ESTA application, if there are no problems you may receive “authorization approved” status quickly after you apply.
+After completing your ESTA application, if there are no problems you may receive “authorization approved” status within 3 days (72 hours) after you apply.
 However, in rare cases your status may be “authorization pending” or “travel not authorized.”
 The numbers of such cases have increased over the years, and this likely is due to increase cases of terrorism around the world.

 In 2016, the number of screening questions on the ESTA application form increased, and screening for entry to the U.S. has become stricter.
 This page explains what to do in case you notice that your status is “authorization pending” or “travel not authorized.”